-After more than 18 months in a global crisis, is your favorite charity doing great, or is it teetering on the edge of uncertainty?
+After two years in a global crisis, is your favorite charity doing great, or is it teetering on the edge of uncertainty?
 There’s probably an easy way to learn the answer and find out what you can do to help in the coming year.

 Many charities are strapped for cash and in jeopardy of closing within the next two years, the Center for Disaster Philanthropy (CDP) and the research company Candid reported earlier this year.
 During the same time period, the Evangelical Council for Financial Accountability (ECFA) reported that resilient Christian charities are defying the odds.
 What accounts for these seemingly polar opposite reports (and many others like them)?